Francesca

 Make a Strong Prediction

-The keys to Logical Reasoning are 1) actively engaging with each passage before reading the question and 2) making a strong prediction before reading the answer choices.
+The keys to Logical Reasoning are 1) actively engaging with each passage before reading the question stem and 2) making a strong prediction before reading the answer choices.

 To spot the disagreement: